libelle17/neuserver/README.md

 root&rsquo;s <b>crontab</b> in order to be called in adjustable intervals.
-To avoid this, either &rsquo;<b>cronminut</b>&rsquo; can be set to <b>0</b>, or the already generated neuserver entries can be commented out with a leading &rsquo;<b>#</b>&rsquo;.</p>
+To avoid this, either &rsquo;<b>cronminut</b>&rsquo; can be set to <b>0</b>, or the already generated neuentw entries can be commented out with a leading &rsquo;<b>#</b>&rsquo;.</p>

 <p style="margin-left:11%; margin-top: 1em"><b>9)</b> The